KarelZe/edu/maschinelles-lernen/01_self_test.md

 ## Nearest neighbour Algorithms, Trees, and Forests

-* _What we mean with non-parametric / instance-based machine learning algorithms?_🧠
+* _What we mean with non-parametric / instance-based machine learning algorithms?🧠_
   * Non-parametric ML algorithms are algorithms, that do not learn a parametric model, but store all the training data and use the training data to make predictions.
   * Examples include the $$k$$-nearest neighbour algorithm and the Gaussian processes.
 * _How does_ $$k$$_-Nearest neighbour works?🧠_